McGill-MMA-EnterpriseAnalytics/Medical_Appointment_NoShow/reports/part2_modelling.md

   - **Precision:** 0.7790
   - **Recall:** 0.6334
   - **F1-Score:** 0.6696
-  - **AUC-ROC:** Calculated for binary classification scenarios.
 - **Interpretation:**
   AutoTabPFN demonstrates a higher precision, suggesting that when it predicts a no-show, it is more likely to be correct.
 The balance between accuracy, recall, and F1-score indicates that AutoTabPFN is competitive, particularly in reducing false positives.
-A confusion matrix visualization (displayed using a Yellowbrick-like style) further aids in understanding the distribution of errors.

 ---